SkyworkAI/Matrix-Game/README.md

 - [MineDojo](https://minedojo.org/knowledge_base) for their Minecraft video dataset
 - [MineRL](https://github.com/minerllabs/minerl) for their excellent gym framework
 - [Video-Pre-Training](https://github.com/openai/Video-Pre-Training) for their accurate Inverse Dynamics Model
-- [GameFactory](https://github.com/KwaiVGI/GameFactory) for their great control module idea
+- [GameFactory](https://github.com/KwaiVGI/GameFactory) for their idea of action control module

 We are grateful to the broader research community for their open exploration and contributions to the field of interactive world generation.